-State Senate Districts 25 and 26:
+State Senate Districts 25 and 26

-90. Race was the predominant factor in drawing both State Senate Districts 25 and 26, and it was not employed in a narrowly tailored manner to advance compliance with Section 2 of the VRA or any other compelling governmental interest.
+88. Race was the predominant factor in drawing both State Senate Districts 25 and 26, and it was not employed in a narrowly tailored manner to advance compliance with Section 2 of the VRA or any other compelling governmental interest.

-- 91. District 25 stretches from the northern edge of Elmore County down to the southern edge of Crenshaw County.
+89. District 25 stretches from the northern edge of Elmore County down to the southern edge of Crenshaw County.
 Instead of following the county line, District 25 splits away from the southwest border of Elmore County, leaving the remaining portion of the County in another district.
 Along its path, it picks up the eastern and southern parts of Montgomery County.
-Its shape becomes irregular in Montgomery, where a pronounced divot reaches in to capture white communities on the east side of the City of Montgomery; it becomes increasingly narrow as the district moves south through the city, then juts under District 26 before continuing south into Crenshaw.
+Its shapebecomes irregular in Montgomery, where a pronounced divot reaches in to capture white communities on the east side of the City of Montgomery; it becomes increasingly narrow as the district moves south through the city, then juts under District 26 before continuing south into Crenshaw.
 All but a few of its precincts are majority white and it has a BVAP of 29%.
-District 25 is one of the least compact in the State. - 92.
-District 26 includes much of the City of Montgomery except the portion that District 25 has carved out on the east side.
-District 26 has a BVAP of 66.1% and contains all but two of the City's precincts made up of majority of Black residents. - 93.
-The figures below reveal how these districts work together to pack Black voters into District 26 and draw white voters into neighboring District 25.
-The first figure shows a broader view of the region; the second figure shows a closer view of the central juncture between Districts 25 and 26.
+District 25 is one of the least compact in the State.

+90. District 26 includes much of the City of Montgomery except the portion that District 25 has carved out on the east side.
+District 26 has a BVAP of 66.1% and contains all but two of the City's precincts made up of a majority of Black residents.

+91. The figures below reveal how these districts work together to pack Black voters into District 26 and draw white voters into neighboring District 25.
+The first figure shows a broaderview of the region; the second figure shows a closer view of the central juncture between Districts 25 and 26.

-94. No compelling governmental interest, including compliance with Section 2 of the VRA, justifies the use of race to pack Black voters into one district and white voters into another, thereby diluting the voting power of Black voters in the Montgomery area.
-An effectiveness analysis-an examination that identifies whether and to what degree voting is racially polarized and analyzes based on votes for Black-preferred candidates and turnout percentages across elections what percentage BVAP is required for Black voters to usually elect candidates of choice in that region-shows that District 26 is drawn with a BVAP that is more than 15% higher than necessary for Black voters to elect their candidates of choice.
+VRA, justifies the use of race to pack Black voters into one district and white voters into another, thereby diluting the voting power of Black voters in the Montgomery area.
+An effectiveness analysis-an examination that identifies whether and to what degree voting is racially polarized and analyzes based on votes for Black-preferred candidates and turnout percentages acrosselections what percentage BVAP is required for Black voters to usually elect candidates of choicein that region shows that District 26 is drawn with a BVAP that is more than 15% higher than necessary for Black voters to elect their candidates of choice.